-Negril has to be first on my list, because it’s one of the first Caribbean restaurants I wrote about on Oh So London and it’s located in my own neighbourhood, on Brixton Hill.
+Negril has to be first on my list, because it’s one of the first Caribbean restaurants I wrote about on this blog and it’s located in my own neighbourhood, on Brixton Hill.
 It has a basic yet colourful set up and the highlights include the tasty saltfish fritters and the fabulous half chicken sharing platters.
 These fantastic platters are served with plantain, rice and peas, salad, coleslaw and the best spicy sauces.
 It’s BYO and has a great buzzy vibe.
 Read the full review here.

 Rudies is an uber trendy place along Stoke Newington Road where I was blown over by the tasty jerk chicken (and jerk pork).
 The servings are huge and personally, I think Rudies offers great value for money.
 Food is served with a bit more style than your usual frills-free Caribbean joint.
 So come here if you are looking for authentic but stylish Caribbean restaurants to try.
 You’ll be able to try a variety of informal West Indian cuisine with great attention to flavour.
 I highly recommend the saltfish and ackee bakes and the spicy banana pepper sauce.

 The cocktail list is fantastic too (Cool Runnings is good) and the rum cake with rum ‘n’ raisin ice cream is out of this world.
 Read the full review here.